transformrs/ata/README.md

 ## Examples

-### Text to Speech
+### Text to Speech and Bash

-We can create a script to read a file out loud.
+We can read a file out loud from the command line.
 For example, with the OpenAI API:

 ```sh